MetaMask/metamask-docs/snaps/reference/entry-points.md

 To implement a [custom JSON-RPC API](../concepts/apis.md#custom-json-rpc-apis) to communicate with dapps and other Snaps, a Snap must expose the `onRpcRequest` entry point.
-Whenever the Snap receives a JSON-RPC request, the `onRpcRequest` handler method is called.
+Whenever the Snap receives a JSON-RPC request, MetaMask calls the `onRpcRequest` handler method.

 :::note
 For MetaMask to call the Snap's `onRpcRequest` method, you must request the